What to Wear

 Wash your face twice a day, drink lots of water, and eat clean in the weeks leading up to your session.

 If you struggle with acne, many of my seniors have had success avoiding dairy products in the weeks before their session day.

 If you break out right before your session: It’s a lot easier for me to retouch a tiny spot than a big glob of cover up.
 Don’t stress :)

 Do everything you can to get lots of sleep in the week before your session.
 (Don't work the late shift!)
-Tired eyes look bad on camera!
+Tired eyes show on camera!

 I HIGHLY recommend booking a makeup session at Ulta or Sephora in the afternoon before your session.
 Professional makeup is absolutely worth it, especially if you're less confident in your makeup skills.
 AND you'll feel like a supermodel for a day, which equals fiery confidence in your photos!

 Book that makeup appointment at least a week in advance -- they fill up!

 Waxed about one week before your session - (but do not wax the day of or the day before!)
 Ew!

 Have your hair completely ready (cut & color) one week before your session.

 Do a “practice” day if you need to.
 We can’t afford a bad hair day!

 Bring a friend to your session to watch your hairgame if you need to!

 Emphasis on the eyes is important.
 Your mama wants to see your eyes in your photos.
 I always suggest waterproof (aka sweat-proof) mascara.
 Treat yourself to a brand new tube to avoid nasty clumps.

 Cut down any shine and set your foundation with a translucent matte powder.

 Please please please do not get a spray tan.
 It ends up blotchy and looks crazy weird on camera.

 For the Guys: